Best High-Protein Foods at Costco for Easy Meal Prep

 - Add to rice bowls

-- Serve with salmon
+- Serve alongside salmon

 - Mix into stir-fry

-- Eat as a salty snack
+- Eat as a salted snack with sea salt

-15. Frozen Vegetables
+15. Kirkland Frozen Broccoli and Stir-Fry Vegetables

 Frozen vegetables are not high-protein by themselves, but they make high-protein meal prep easier and cheaper.
+The large bags prevent fresh produce waste, which is the number one reason Costco hauls fail financially.

 Best High-Protein Snacks at Costco